 Increase Revenue Per Sales Head

 Joining us for today’s show is Sean Cataldo, a sales effectiveness leader who knows how to enable a sales force to hit the number.
 Today’s topic is sales enablement.
 Sean and I leverage the How to Make Your Number in 2018 Workbook to access emerging best practices as a guide for our questions.
-Access the latest to review the Sales Enablement phase starting on page 407 of the Sales Strategy section.
+Access SBI’s How to Make Your Number in 2018 to review the Sales Enablement phase starting on page 407 of the Sales Strategy section.

 Our guest today is Sean Cataldo, the Senior Director of Global Sales Force Effectiveness at Veritas Technologies.
 Veritas helps companies manage information to harness the power of that information regardless of whether it lives on-prem, in virtual systems, or in the cloud.
 Sean will demonstrate how to drive revenue per sales head up and time to productivity for new sales hires down.

 Why this topic?
 Getting an increase in sales head count is difficult.
 The expense cops expect all the current sales reps to be at quota before they agree to add any new heads.
 And when new sales people are hired there is little patience from the executive team members, who want each to generate revenue as quickly as possible.
 The sales enablement function exists to onboard new sales hires and to drive revenue per sales head up.
 Neglect sales enablement and forgo adding head count in the future.